-When you're a recent college graduate interviewing can be a challenge, especially if you haven't interviewed much.
-That's especially true when you're interviewing for entry level jobs because, in general, it's a level playing field with all candidates having the same basic qualifications.
+When you're a recent college graduate, interviewing can be a challenge, especially if you haven't interviewed much.
+That's especially true when you're interviewing for entry-level positions because, in general, it's a level playing field with all candidates having the same basic qualifications.

 Here are tips for acing an interview for college students and recent graduates from Mike Profita, director of career services at Skidmore College for 25 years and college career expert.

 Analyze Your Target Job.
 What skills, knowledge, and personal qualities are required by the employer and are critical for success in that role?
 Do you have the skill set the employer is seeking or, at the least, are you a close match for the job?

 Make a List of Your Key Assets.
 Be prepared to share seven to ten key assets, like skills, course projects, experiences, personal qualities, and knowledge bases, which will enable you to make a solid contribution in that role if you were to be hired.

 Share Examples.
 For each of those assets be prepared to share an example or anecdote which shows how you used that strength to complete an academic project or successfully carry out work or a co-curricular role.
 Sharing "real life" examples will help you show the interviewer that you're qualified for the position.

 Show Enthusiasm.
 Be ready to articulate why you are interested in the target job or organization and how it relates to your goals.
 Show enthusiasm during the interview for the job.
 Try to stay positive during the interview, even if you're stressed and nervous.

 Practice Interviewing.
 Review common interview questions and think about how you would respond.
 Practice your responses with advisers and use the interview preparation modules offered by the career office at your college.
 The more you practice, the more comfortable you'll be during job interviews.

 Conduct Informational Interviews.
 Conduct informational interviews with college alumni who work in your target field.
 Find out key trends and what it takes to be a success.